variantstudios/greeleydowntown.com/pages/help/index.md

 #### Free Image Editing Tools

 * [resizeimage.net](http://resizeimage.net/)
-  * The best free online image resizer and optimizer on the Web, crop, resize and optimize your images was never easier.
-Crop and resize any image to the exact pixels or proportion you specified and reduce the file size significantly without losing quality for FREE, without Photoshop.
+  * A very basic image resizer and optimizer on the Web, crop, resize and optimize your images was never easier.
+It's lean on the UI, but gets the job done.
 * [aviary.com](https://www.aviary.com/)
-  * -
+  * Not really geared for simple scale, cropping and compression, but more for the creative tools.

 #### Free Image Compression Tools